pypy/pypy.org/posts/2022/06/record-known-result.rst

 like ``@idempotent`` and ``@is_inverse_of(func)`` but I felt like it wouldn't scale to add lots of these decorators and support for all of them in the meta-JIT.
-In the end I found a not fully obvious hint that is not a decorator, that is powerful enough to implement at least these last two and a whole bunch of other patterns.
+In the end I found a not fully obvious hint that is not a decorator, that is powerful enough to implement at least these last two and many similar patterns.
 This hint piggy-backs on the existing CSE implementation of pure functions in the meta-JIT.

 The hint works as follows: It is a new function called